Occupation Report Β· Human Resources

 Your personalised plan

-Organisational Psychologists score 28/100 on average — but your score depends on seniority, location, and skills.
+Organisational Psychologists score 28/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Psychometric test administration & scoring the job actually involves.

 Not an Organisational Psychologist?
 Check your own score.